iggy-smart/voice-alt/female-voice-en.md

 You may notice that some sounds cause the larynx to go lower.
 Work on fixing them.

+## Breathiness
+S: our usual talking voice is not too breathy.
+So if you are breathy we'll work on it.

+R: Are your voice is breathy?
+So if it's okay go to the next chapter

+M: (TODO Find good example of breathy/non breathy voice)

+R: You need pitch control skill LINK

+A: TBD

+quite/non-breathy = finding non-breathy sound = closure drills
+quite/non-breathy: low air + lowputch -> high pitch. v/f -> humming. high resonance uncover breathiness. if fail: try to deep resonance + low air + high pitch a3/g3 -> rise resonance. quite/non-breathy: go through M1->M2 range (slides) with different configurations:try breathy/non-breathy, loud/quiet sounds. try to get a hollow and relaxed sound at a high pitch and match it up with your low pitches, making the whole range smooth but effortless quite/non-breathy: glottal strike (short a/e); glottal taps quite/non-breathy: exclude FVF

 ## Adding pitch to resonance
 ## Combining pitch/size/weight
 ## FVF